ringcentral/ringcentral-web-phone/docs/reference/reInvite.md

 keep it on hold.

 !!! info "Technical details" `reInvite()` will generate new local SDP and do iceRestart.
-And after server replies with remote SDP, it will be set:
+After the server replies with remote SDP, the media provider applies it.
-`rtcPeerConnection.setRemoteDescription(remoteSDP)`.
 This is required because if network information changed, old SDPs won't work any more.

+The SDK sends the SIP ACK before applying the remote SDP.
+If media setup then fails, `reInvite()` rejects.

 See also: